opnfv/dovetail/docs/dovetailtool/dovetail.tool.installation.rst

 ::

+  SUT_TYPE
-  SUT_TYPE, SUT type, e.g., apex, compass, fuel, joid, etc SUT_IP, SUT external network IP, e.g., 192.168.200.2
+      SUT type, e.g., apex, compass, fuel, joid, etc SUT_IP
+      SUT external network IP, e.g., 192.168.200.2
+  NODE_NAME
-  NODE_NAME, this can be shown in the test result for users to see which pod the dovetail tool runs DEPLOY_SCENARIO, deployment scenario, e.g., os-nosdn-nofeature-ha BUILD_TAG, this can be shown in the test result for users to identify logs CI_DEBUG, true for debug information printed and false for not printed DEPLOY_TYPE, baremetal or virtual
+      this can be shown in the test result for users to see which pod the dovetail tool runs DEPLOY_SCENARIO
+      deployment scenario, e.g., os-nosdn-nofeature-ha BUILD_TAG
+      this can be shown in the test result for users to identify logs CI_DEBUG
+      true for debug information printed and false for not printed DEPLOY_TYPE
+      baremetal or virtual

+The above configuration can be achieved by

+- modify the environment variables in files which live under ``/dovetail/conf/`` directory
+- set and use Linux environment variables using ``export`` command
+- set and use these variables when using ``dovetail run`` command line, for details see the `Dovetail Command-line Interface`_ section

 Dovetail tool installation on local Linux host environment
 ##########################################################